itforlife/exapp/README.md

 1. Go to https://console.firebase.google.com/ and create a new project
 2. Create a Database in test mode
 3. Enable Authentication with email
-4. Add an .env file in `src/app` that is similar to .sample.env with your firebase config
+4. Add an .env file in the project root folder that is similar to .sample.env with your firebase config
-5. Run npm install in the root of the project
+5. Run npm install

 ```sh
 yarn build-all or npm run build-all